hunt-genes/PPU-GenEpi/Day5/README.md

 ```
 #subset the results to variants with more than 1 study, may take 5 minutes
 Rscript subset_meta_analysis.r --input LDL_METAL_META1.tbl --output LDL_METAL_MultiStudy.txt
+#if this doesn't work in the terminal, open subset_metal_analysis_manual.r.
+Add in the file names and parameters to run it.
 ```

 ## 6. Plot the meta-analysis results

 #### 6.1 QQ-plot
 To visually inspect your results for significant findings you can make a QQ-plot.
 We have a script `QQplot.R` which creates an image file with the plot and a text file with lambda values.
+You don't need RStudio for this.

 In terminal:
 ```